MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-create-prepayment-invoices.md

 You can issue additional prepayment invoices for the order.
 To do this, increase the prepayment amount on one or more lines, adjust the document date if necessary, and post the prepayment invoice.
 A new invoice will be created for the difference between the prepayment amounts invoiced so far and the new prepayment amount.

 > [!NOTE]
 > If you are located in North America, you cannot change the prepayment percentage after the prepayment invoice has been posted.
-This is prevented in the North American version of [!INCLUDE[prod_short](includes/prod_short.md)] because the calculation of US sales tax will otherwise be incorrect.
+This is prevented in the North American version of [!INCLUDE[prod_short](includes/prod_short.md)] because the calculation of sales tax will otherwise be incorrect.

  When you are ready to post the rest of the invoice, post it as you would post any invoice, and the prepayment amount will automatically be deducted from the amount due.